 The challenge was to reach a consensus with a Notified Body and Competent Authority on the merits of the study and to prove how, despite early study termination, the clinical outputs were able to demonstrate an acceptable risk/benefit profile for the device, as well as performance attributes in accordance with the intended use.

-Using our significant experience of EU medical device regulations and interacting with regulatory authorities, Regulis rapidly arranged a meeting with a suitable Notified Body based in the UK for a pre-assessment.
+Using our significant experience of EU medical device regulations and interacting with regulatory authorities, the regulatory affairs team at Regulis rapidly arranged a meeting with a suitable Notified Body based in the UK for a pre-assessment.
 Regulis also quickly got to grips with the complexities of the therapeutic area for this novel product and the details of the clinical data to:

-- Write a comprehensive Clinical Evaluation Report, Literature Review and Post-Market Surveillance Plan in line with the current Meddev guidance
+- Carry out extensive pharmacovigilance services, writing a comprehensive Clinical Evaluation Report, Literature Review and Post-Market Surveillance Plan in line with the current Meddev guidance

 - Build a strong case for the safety, performance and usefulness of the device, addressing all variables in multiple sub-group analysis